-- If our felony happened more than 5 years ago, most places will accept your application.
-However, there are some HA’s that have a 10 year requirement on a felony charge.
-Some HA’s may waive the 5-year rule if, you have gone through a rehabilitation program.
+- If your felony happened more than 5 years ago, most places will accept your application.
+However, there are some PHA’s that have a 10 year requirement on a felony charge.
+Some PHA’s may waive the 5-year rule if, you have gone through a rehabilitation program.
 However, in this case, you will need to present a certificate of compliance.

-- If you have been convicted of a violent crime, drug dealing or fraud, some HAs may disqualify your application.
-Call your local Housing Authorities, let them know what you have been convicted for and find out if you should bother applying.
+- If you have been convicted of a violent crime, drug dealing, or fraud, some PHAs may disqualify your application.
+Call your local Housing Authorities, let them know what you have been convicted for and find out if it makes sense to apply.

 - If you or someone in your household has a documented history of drug and/or alcohol abuse, you may not be eligible.
-As mentioned before, Housing Authorities work very hard to keep crime down and to maintain an overall safe and calm environment of housing premises.
+As mentioned before, Housing Authorities work very hard to keep crime down and to maintain an overall safe and calm environment in public housing.

 - You may be disqualified if you have a documented history of bad relationships with your neighbors.
-This may include: physical or verbal assaults, bullying and other types of peace disturbance.
+This may include: physical or verbal assaults, bullying and other types of disturbing the peace issues.

-Documents Required to Apply for Section 8 Housing
+Documents Required by Public Housing Authorities to Apply for Section 8 Housing

 This is a general list of documents you will need to present with your application.
-Possibly, some HAs may request additional paperwork from you:
+Some PHAs may request additional paperwork from you: